Kc2693/BYOB/README.md

     * upper_lower_core: Upper/Lower/Core.
 Which part of the muscle group does this exercise target?
     * joint: M/S. M for Multi-Joint Exercise, S for Single-Joint Exercise
     * muscle_group_id: The ID of the muscle group this exercise will belong to.
 If none exists, you must POST to muscle-groups beforehand.
-  * If successful, response will give back the id of the newly-created exercise.
+  * Response will contain the id of the newly-created exercise.
 You can view this exercise with a get request to the specific id: GET `api/v1/exercises/:id`

   Example request body:
   ```